 Buy Atomic Hawx Prime XTD 120: £430 at Snow + Rock

 Best ski boots for wide feet

-The Edge LYT established itself two seasons ago as being a generous fitting boot for intermediate to advanced skiers, and has seen a complete revamp for 2022.
-The Hi-Top Tech creates direct contact between the boot’s tongue and shell which allows for immediate energy and power transfer from the skier to the ski, while the Smart Frame shell is lightweight, but also improves dynamic rebound.
-The liner has been upgraded to a Liquid Fit liner, which ensures a perfect fit in the critical areas of ankle and heel pocket.
+The Edge LYT established itself several seasons ago as being a generous fitting boot for intermediate to advanced skiers, and underwent a complete revamp in 2022.
+The Hi-Top Tech creates direct contact between the boot’s tongue and shell which allows for immediate energy and power transfer from the skier to the ski, while the Smart Frame shell is lightweight, but still manages to improve dynamic rebound.
+The liner has been upgraded to a Liquid Fit liner, which ensures a perfect fit around the ankles and heels.